Aliases for PACSIN2 Gene

 GeneCards Summary for PACSIN2 Gene

 PACSIN2 (Protein Kinase C And Casein Kinase Substrate In Neurons 2) is a Protein Coding gene.
+Diseases associated with PACSIN2 include Thiopurines, Poor Metabolism Of, 1 and Neuropathy, Congenital Hypomyelinating, 1, Autosomal Recessive.
 Among its related pathways are Vesicle-mediated transport and Clathrin-mediated endocytosis.
 Gene Ontology (GO) annotations related to this gene include identical protein binding and lipid binding.
 An important paralog of this gene is PACSIN1.

+Regulates the morphogenesis and endocytosis of caveolae (By similarity).
 Lipid-binding protein that is able to promote the tubulation of the phosphatidic acid-containing membranes it preferentially binds.
 Plays a role in intracellular vesicle-mediated transport.
 Involved in the endocytosis of cell-surface receptors like the EGF receptor, contributing to its internalization in the absence of EGF stimulus.
-May also play a role in the formation of caveolae at the cell membrane.
-Recruits DNM2 to caveolae, and thereby plays a role in caveola-mediated endocytosis.